seapagan/uprn-mangle/README.md

 Base Premium][abp]' data and mangle it into a more usable form.

 The data is then loaded into a database and provided as an API (Using Django).
-Finally, a Frontend web app (written in React JS) will allow searching this data by address and return the UPRN and links for Google maps and OpenStreetMap.
+Finally, a Frontend web app (written in React JS) allows searching this data by address and returns the UPRN and address data with links for Google maps and OpenStreetMap.

 - Backend and mangle scripts in [Django][django] (Python)
 - Basic Frontend in [React][react] (JavaScript)

-## Update 8th June 2022
+## Update 9th June 2022

-The Backend and Frontend are going through a rewrite and tidy right now but are still usable.
+The Backend and Frontend are going through a rewrite and tidy but are still usable (on the `main` branch anyway!).

 I have updated to use the latest Django 4 and React 18 while improving the configuration of development tooling such as Formatters and Linters for both